cgwire/kitsu/docs/batch-action/README.md

-# Batch Action
+# Batch Actions

 ## Create assets from a CSV spreadsheet file

 You may already have your asset list ready in a spreadsheet file.
-With Kitsu, you have two ways to import them; the first is to import a `.csv` file directly, the second is to copy-paste your data directly into Kitsu.
+With Kitsu, you have two ways to import them; the first is to import a `.csv` file, the second is to copy-paste your data directly into Kitsu.

 First, save your spreadsheet as a `.csv` file.